-The national competition agency for enforcing merger control rules in Turkey is the Turkish Competition Authority, a legal entity with administrative and financial autonomy.
-The Turkish Competition Authority consists of the Competition Board, the presidency, Service Departments and the Advisory Department.
-As the competent decision-making body of the Turkish Competition Authority, the Competition Board is responsible for, inter alia, reviewing and resolving merger and acquisition notifications.
-The Competition Board consists of seven members and is based in Ankara.
-The Service Departments consist of five technical units, one research unit, one decisions unit, one information management unit, one external relations unit, one management services unit and one strategy development unit.
+The national competition agency for enforcing merger control rules in Turkey is the Turkish Competition Authority (the Authority), a legal entity with administrative and financial autonomy.
+The Authority consists of the Competition Board (the Board), the Presidency, Service Departments and the Advisory Department.
+As the competent decision-making body of the Authority, the Board is responsible for, inter alia, reviewing and resolving merger and acquisition notifications.
+The Board consists of seven members and is based in Ankara.
+The Service Departments consist of six technical units: one research unit, one decisions unit, one information management unit, one external relations unit, one management services unit and one strategy development unit.
 There is a 'sectoral' job definition for each technical unit.

 Before this amendment, there was no specific regulation on the implementation of public bids and series of transactions.
 There were, however, certain precedents that laid down the same principles as the new regulation.